Tavarezzzz/Tavarezzzz/README.md

 #### _Data Scientist_
 -----------

-My name is Leandro Simon Gondim Tavarez, I am 19 years old and based in Olinda, PE.
+My name is Leandro Simon, I am 19 years old and based in Olinda, PE.
 I am currently a Data Science student at CESAR School.
 Throughout my degree, I have been deeply dedicated to developing academic projects and solving data-driven problems.
 This technical immersion has increasingly fueled my passion for the field and built a solid foundation for my future career.

 ## 💻 Libraries and tools used